A.P. (DIR Series) Circular No. 15

 All Category-I Authorised Dealer Banks

-External Commercial Borrowings (ECB) Policy – Review of Hedging Provision
+External Commercial Borrowings (ECB) – Clarifications on hedging

-3. All other provisions of the ECB policy remain unchanged.
-AD Category – I banks should bring the contents of this circular to the notice of their constituents and customers.
+4. AD Category-I banks may bring the contents of this circular to the notice of their constituents and customers.